To get fooled by plots into becoming nuns and monks, could any fate be harder? I would think so.

 I have left out many claimed symptoms above.
 But a little may do to illustrate some monastic phenomena, such as "stagnated, paranoic, resisting apologising, broken faith, degenerating into falseness, troubles (bugged), disregard of own business, morbid as to projects" and so on.

 I have read into the looming SRF Walrus discussion board of former SRF monastics and have found many other faulty adaptations as well.
 That board came into being when about one third of the SRF monastics left the SRF premises around 2002 and were not happy either.
-Some felt bad about learning from the newspaper that their leader had shunned living among them for thirty years without telling them.
-It is a rather surprising tale and quite a long time.
-I suppose she was not overjoyed with being on top of SRF, she too, and went for living in a villa with a view instead, without telling the common monks and nuns and lay persons for about thirty years -
+Some felt bad about learning from the newspaper that their long-time leader Daya Mata had shunned living among them for thirty years and most of them did not even know it (!).
+I suppose she was not overjoyed with being on top of SRF, she too, and went for living in a villa with a view instead, without telling the "crew" but for a few for about thirty years -

-As for the third of the SRF monastics who left the premises permanently, their situation changed and many seemed quite unprepared for being ex monastics at large.
-A life-changing transition can be very difficult to the degree that year-long and deep-set attitudes are in the way for proper handling of a life fare that is not just rudimentary.
+As for the third of the SRF monastics who left the premises permanently, a life-changing transition can be difficult to the degree that year-long and deep-set attitudes are in the way for proper handling of a life fare that is not just rudimentary.
 Solid handling skills take time to form or rebuild, and network building can be hard when attempted late in life.
 That's when all the lovely girls have been married twice, for example.
 Some tell they also have needed therapy . . .

-Be that as it may, and do what you can, the "whole package" of remedies above may work well, much better than any one of them alone, or just a few of them.
+Be that as it may, and do what you can - for what you know without testing it, the "whole package" of remedies above could work well, much better than any one of them alone, or just a few of them.
 And what could "work well" mean to those who are stuck?
-One effect is hopefully and simply "easing the burden".
+One effect could be that of "easing the burden".

 More or less practical considerations